8amiul/hugoFilesForMyWebsite/content/posts/jun-25/happiness.md

 - Happiness is when I can let things go and assume my next step.
 [04/07/25]

-- Happiness is when they leave me obliterated and then I sleep the reminiscence away.
+- Happiness is when I sleep the reminiscence away.
 [06/07/25]